The Complete Tulsa Storage Unit Guide: Sizes, Prices, and What to Know in 2026

 Seasonal Demand and Lake Country

-May through September, Tulsa storage demand spikes noticeably because of lake equipment.
-Keystone Lake, Grand Lake, and the surrounding lakes pull boats, RVs, jet skis, and fishing gear into storage every season.
+From May through September, Tulsa storage demand spikes noticeably because of lake equipment.
+Keystone Lake, Grand Lake, and the surrounding lakes draw boats, RVs, jet skis, and fishing gear into storage every season.

 If you’re storing a boat or RV seasonally, plan ahead.
-Peak demand is May 1 to June 15.
-If you wait until July, you might find certain sizes limited.
-Early reservations are smart.
+Specifically, peak demand runs May 1 to June 15.
+Should you wait until July, you might find certain sizes limited.
+Early reservations are smart if you want flexibility and availability.

-Most lake season storage is 10×15 or larger, depending on what you’re storing.
+Generally speaking, most lake season storage requires 10×15 or larger units, depending on what you’re storing.
 A small boat fits in a 10×10 if you’ve got nothing else.
-An RV needs a 10×20 minimum.
+Conversely, an RV needs a 10×20 minimum.
 Click Storage locations have dedicated spaces for this kind of storage, and online reservations let you lock in peak season space well in advance.
+Finally, don’t forget to consider whether storage insurance makes sense for valuable equipment like boats and RVs.

 Sources: U.S. Self-Storage Association · Oklahoma Climatological Survey · Click Storage facility data, April 2026